eokwudi/A7-caching-functions/README.md

 # A7-caching-functions
-Using Julia to cache functions using free variables

 Write a function called make_cache that takes as its input a function with a single integer parameter that returns a single integer parameter.
 For example it might take a fibonacci or factorial function.